BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 <p>
     Below is an updated version of a poem I wrote that summer.
     It wasn't for a class or a group or anything...just felt like writing it.
-    Can't recall if I wrote it while working at the camp, or during time spent at my childhood home in Maine that summer.
+    I don't recall if I wrote it while working at the camp or during time spent at my childhood home in Maine that summer.
 </p>

 <p>
     There's a memory, somehow connected to the poem, of being on the porch of my childhood home that summer...and I think of having, as the poem describes, just seen the sun shining through the leaves.
-    With the memory, there was that spaciousness and joy.
+    With that memory, too, there was the spaciousness and the joy.
-    And there was the feeling of the sunlight, as the poem describes, streaming into me.
+    And there was the feeling of the sunlight, as the poem describes, streaming into me, so to speak.
 </p>
 <br/>
 <hr/>